 Ransomware Statistics And Trends By Industry

-Healthcare firms only spend 6 percent of their budget on cyber security measures.
-While more than 2100 data breaches had been reported in this sector since 2009.
+Healthcare firms only spend 6 percent of their budget on cybersecurity measures.
+While more than 2100 data breaches have been reported in this sector since 2009.

 #27.
 In 2020, ransomware hits accounted for nearly half of all healthcare data violations.